• Published May 17, 2024

 Organizations benefit from having resilient employees because, in challenging organizational settings or during times of change, resilient people operate more effectively and productively.

-Resilience and wellbeing are not the same thing.
+Resilience and wellbeing aren’t the same thing.
 While resilience is needed during stress, uncertainty, and setbacks, wellbeing impacts us all the time.

 When times are tough, resilience is the ability to bounce back.
 Not only are resilient people able to adapt in the face of adversity, but they also grow and feel prepared for their next hurdle.